bust4cap/epub2cbz/README.md

 - If in File Mode, drag and drop the epub files onto the main text window and optionally select an "Output Folder" (📁)
 - If in Folder Mode, click on the "Input Folder" button (📁) and select the folder containing the epub files
 - (Click on the mode switch button (🔄) to switch between these two modes)
-- Enable or disable certain options, like creating a ComicInfo.xml file or extracting images.
+- Enable or disable certain options, like creating a ComicInfo.xml file.
 The settings menu (⚙) contains more options (recommended settings are enabled by default)
 - Click the "Start" button and wait<br/>

 ## Command Line Arguments